Metaverse-Colab-for-Fusion-Energy/FreeCAD-Omniverse/README.md

 ## TODO
 - delete useless pyfiles
-- put documentation here (there is a howto somewhere...)
+- put documentation here (there is a howto somewhere...) - A draft documentation docx has just been added but this needs to be fixed to match the latest update
 - (maybe) restrict installation file
 - test fresh install again